NOAA-MRINE-TAMUCC-STAGES-2024/Training_Yolov8_deep_learning_model/README.md

 It includes example data based on the findings of Farmer et al. (2022), relating to giant manta rays (Mobula birostris), and was originally conducted under a request from the National Oceanic and Atmospheric Association (NOAA) Fisheries Southeast Regional Office.

 # Programs Needed
-Google Colaboratory (account and project ID)
+Google Colaboratory (account and project ID),
-Google Earth Engine (GEE): For accessing Sentinel-2 imagery
+Google Earth Engine (GEE): For accessing Sentinel-2 imagery,
-CVAT: For annotating training datasets
+CVAT: For annotating training datasets,
-Python: For developing and running the AI model
+Python: For developing and running the AI model,
-YOLOv8: Package in PyTorch for model training and detection
+YOLOv8: Package in PyTorch for model training and detection, Anaconda and Jupyter Notebook: For coding platform.

 # Contributors
 This project was developed by National Science Foundation (NSF) National Research Traineeship (NRT) Stakeholder Guieded Environmental Science (STAGES) cohort 2 (2024) students Burton, Yogesh, and Labeille from Texas A&M University–Corpus Christi, under the stakeholder guidance of NOAA Fisheries Southeast Region.